hyflender/OC_Projet_4/README.md

 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
 Please make sure to update tests as appropriate.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Support
-For support, email ...@...

-This README is straightforward and provides the necessary information for anyone who wants to use, understand, or contribute to your project.
-You might need to adjust the URLs, contact information, and details specific to how you plan to manage contributions and community interactions.